citrix/terraform-provider-citrixadc/docs/resources/gslbvserver_gslbservicegroup_binding.md

 * `name` - (Required) Name of the virtual server on which to perform the binding operation.
 * `servicegroupname` - (Required) The GSLB service group name bound to the selected GSLB virtual server.
+* `order` - (Required) Order number to be assigned to the service when it is bound to the lb vserver.
+Minimum value = 1 | Maximum value = 8192

 ## Attribute Reference